 Q1.
 What are the rules governing the repatriation of the proceeds of sale of immovable properties by NRI/PIO as prescribed by the Reserve Bank of India?

-(b) If the property was acquired out of Rupee sources, NRI/PIO may remit an amount up to USD one million, per financial year, out of the balances held in the NRO account (inclusive of sale proceeds of assets acquired by way of inheritance or settlement), for all the bonafide purposes to the satisfaction of the Authorized Dealer bank and subject to tax compliance.
+- If the property was acquired out of Rupee sources, NRI/PIO may remit an amount up to USD one million, per financial year, out of the balances held in the NRO account (inclusive of sale proceeds of assets acquired by way of inheritance or settlement), for all the bona-fide purposes to the satisfaction of the Authorised Dealer bank and subject to tax compliance.
 The NRI/PIO may use this facility to remit capital gains, where the acquisition of the subject property was made by funds sourced by remittance through normal banking channels/by debit to NRE/FCNR(B) account.

 Q2.
-Is the rental income from property repatriable and what are the RBI rules?
+Can the rental income from property be repatriated and what are the RBI rules?

-The rental income, being a current account transaction, is repatriable, subject to the appropriate deduction of tax and the certification thereof by a Chartered Accountant in practice.
+The rental income, being a current account transaction, can be repatriated, subject to the appropriate deduction of tax and the certification thereof by a Chartered Accountant in practice.
 Repatriation of sale proceeds is subject to certain conditions.
 The amount of repatriation cannot exceed the amount paid for acquisition of the immovable property in foreign exchange.

 NRI/PIO/OCI Home loans